Last Updated on

 I got this tip from my sister a few years ago and it was the single best posing tip I’ve ever got.

-Here’s a photo of myself where I’ve incorporate some lines (notice my arms):
+Here’s a photo of myself where I’ve incorporated some lines (notice my arms):

 However, let’s take a look at this (boring) photo: